superllout/wotlk-core/README.md

 ## Required tools to run this server

-* Game client (this repository supports only 3.3.5a 12340 build).
++ Game client (this repository supports only 3.3.5a 12340 build).

-* Compiler:
++ Compiler:

-    Linux/UNIX: GCC ( 4.6 or later) and Clang ( 3.2 or later)
+    + Linux/UNIX: GCC ( 4.6 or later) and Clang ( 3.2 or later)

-    Windows: Visual Studio (Community 2013 or later), mingw currently has no support.
+    + Windows: Visual Studio (Community 2013 or later), mingw currently has no support.

-* data server (MySQL 5.4 or later, PostgreSQL will supported in near future).
++ SQL data server (MySQL 5.4 or later, PostgreSQL will supported in near future).

-* Git (source control)
++ Git (source control)

-* computer with 2-3 GB RAM minimally and also which CPU supports SSE2 technology.
++ Computer with 2-3 GB RAM minimally and also which CPU supports SSE2 technology.